Post Command

 /op <-p who do you want to op?> <-exa:100 deop p:0>

-With the example above, we ask which player to give operator to.
+With the example above, we ask which player to give the operator to.
 But after 100 ticks (5 seconds), we remove that operator status from that player.

 Post Command on completion cancel

 This is another useful feature when you want to execute a command when the player cancels the command completion.
-This gives you the ability to re-open another menu if the prompt is canceled.
+This gives you the ability to reopen another menu if the prompt is canceled.

 /mute <-a who do you want to mute?> <-exac:20 punish>